bengeois/z-nc-duckdb/README.md

 </details>

-> Note that you can use `describe 'data/validations.parquet'` and `summarize 'data/validations.parquet'` to find out more about a dataset.
+> Note that you can use `describe from 'data/validations.parquet'` and `summarize from 'data/validations.parquet'` to find out more about a dataset.

 Use the previous datasets to perform the analyses below.